Dubai Police arrest businessman wanted by Interpol for fraud, football match-fixing

 Rogatto manipulated the results of football matches and exploited them to achieve illegal gains through bets he made on international sports betting sites.

-Dubai Police confirmed that the arrest of 34-year-old Rogatto came after he arrived in the country on a visit from a European country.
+Dubai Police confirmed that the arrest of 34-year-old Rogatto came after he arrived in the country on a visit from Europe.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.